I originally wrote this SABO Deadlift Shoes review after a full 6 months of thorough testing.

 You’ll know you’ve achieved ideal midfoot support if your shoes have a very firm (not overly tight) and evenly distributed, almost glove-like fit around your midfoot region.

 Why is good midfoot support so important?
 It goes a long way in making your feet stable.
-You’re feet are firmly enveloped so your feet won’t be able to do any slight shifting or sliding around inside like they would in less supportive shoes.
+Your feet are firmly enveloped so your feet won’t be able to do any slight shifting or sliding around inside like they would in less supportive shoes.
 It also greatly reduces wobbling, since your foot muscles don’t have to struggle so hard to maintain stability.

 Sufficient midfoot support helps, but it won’t eliminate it if it’s a problem for you.
 For that, you need to both strengthen and improve the motor control of the muscles that support a strong natural foot arch and properly aligned ankle and foot joints.
-That’s different topic altogher, but a good place to start is single leg exercises.
+That’s a different topic altogether, but a good place to start is single leg exercises.

-Moreover, you’ll be able to drive force more efficiently into the floor, which translates translates to being able to lift heavier weights.
+Moreover, you’ll be able to drive force more efficiently into the floor, which translates to being able to lift heavier weights.

 All of these things are very beneficial on deadlifts, conventional and sumo.
 They’re arguably even more beneficial on squats.
 This is one of the reasons why these shoes are also great for any squatter who prefers flat-heeled shoes over raised-heel shoes.